Menahel’s Letters

 Students who wish to study in the Israeli program

-As a rule, students from abroad, even those who have Israeli citizenship or made Aliya – are not permitted to join the Israeli program, as we are allotted only a limited quota of registered Israeli students, to that program.
+As we are allotted only a limited quota of registered Israeli students, to the Israeli program, therefore as a rule, students from abroad, even those who have Israeli citizenship or made Aliya – are not invited to join our Israeli program,

 Nevertheless, we are allowing a limited number of students from abroad to join our first year Israeli program, under the following conditions:

-• They have a certification, from the Israeli ministry of education, that their High-school diploma is accredited and is equivalent to the Israeli HS diploma, before the start of the school year.
+• They have a certification, from the Israeli ministry of education, that their High-school diploma from abroad, is accredited and is equivalent to the Israeli HS diploma, before the start of the school year.

 • They receive a passing grade in the psychometric exam, before the start of school year.
-The next available test in Israel is on the 9-10th of Nissan.
-The following tests are on 28-29th of Sivan , and on the 29-30th of Av.
+The next available test in Israel is on the 10-11th of Nissan.
+The following tests are on 7th of Sivan , and on the 9-10th of Elul.

 • Being that they are not in the quota of students that we are allotted, hence we get no government funding for them, they need to pay the full tuition price as all Chul students.